vippsas/management-api/management-api-guide.md

 and we will work with our partners to find out what is useful and possible.
 Some candidates:

-* Vipps products: Which Vipps products and APIs are available for this MSN ("eCom API", "Recurring API", "Login API", etc).
+* Vipps products: Which Vipps products and APIs are available for this MSN ("eCom API", "Recurring API", "Login API", etc.).
 * Transaction cost (price package)
 * Status: Active or deactivated